top of page

 12. "How quickly can you issue a pre-approval letter?"

-When you receive quotes from multiple lenders, create a comparison chart:
+Quotes from multiple lenders go into a comparison chart:

 Lender comparison chart template for evaluating multiple physician loan offers